Free TV Tickets For Build Show

 Critical Reviews

 The show has often been described by critics as what college radio is to real radio.
-One critic went as far as too say that interviews with culinary stars are often served piping cold and the dishes are toxic, much like the Huffington Post management.
+One critic went as far as to say that interviews on this show with culinary stars are often served piping cold and the dishes are pretty toxic - much like the Huffington Post management.

 AOL, the long established internet medium that skews to a rather older, less tech-savvy crowd, promotes AOL Build with great gusto and although the show is promoted in heavy rotation on both AOL and on The Huffington Post, the AOL Build show would probably not survive if it was a stand-alone entity given its poor rating outside the AOL confines.

-In a single example, the a Jane Fonda interview appears to have over 2 million views on AOL, but only achieved a little over 2,200 views on YouTube, indicating that its in-the-wild viewership numbers are very low.
-This suggests impropriety in the calculation.
+In a single example, the now infamous 2015 Jane Fonda interview appears to have over 2 million views on AOL, but only achieved a little over 2,200 views on YouTube, indicating that its in-the-wild viewership numbers are very low.
+This suggests some impropriety in the calculation of views and they may be stuffing the ballot box.

 AOL Users Love The Show